 You can download this helpful fact sheet on Bedroom Tax:

-What if i am affected by bedroom tax?
+What should I do if I am affected by Bedroom Tax?

 If there are other people, aged over 18 who live with you, they will be expected to pay towards housing costs and Council Tax.